Red flour beetle

 The red flour beetle (Tribolium castaneum) is a species of beetle in the family Tenebrionidae, the darkling beetles.
 The red flour beetle, and other closely related beetles like Gnatocerus cornutus, are a worldwide pest of stored products, particularly food grains, and a model organism for ethological and food safety research.

 Description

 Adult beetles are small, around 3–4 mm long (1/8 inches), and have a uniform rust, brown or black color.
 The head and pronotum are sometimes darker than rest of body.

 Ecology

 The red flour beetle attacks stored grain and other food products including flour, cereals, pasta, biscuits, beans, and nuts, causing loss and damage.
 The United Nations, in a recent post-harvest compendium, estimated that T. castaneum and T. confusum, the confused flour beetle, are "the two most common secondary pests of all plant commodities in store throughout the world."
-A research on hermetic storage of wheat and maize flour protects against red flour beetle (2017) was conducted that found 12 days under hermetic storage results in 100% RFB mortality and confirms that hermetic environments are sufficient for controlling insect pests.
+A research on hermetic storage of wheat and maize flour found that 12 days under hermetic storage resulted in 100% RFB mortality, confirming that hermetic environments are sufficient for controlling insect pests.